hirememorey/election_game/README.md

 - **In-memory Storage**: Game state lost on server restart (production needs database)
 - **Single Session**: No persistent user accounts or game history
 - **No AI Opponents**: All players must be human
-- **Apple-Level Design**: Fully implemented and ready for user experience testing
+- **Vintage Political Poster Design**: Fully implemented and ready for user experience testing

 ### Recent Bug Fixes
 - **Use Favor Action**: Fixed to work with selection menu